William George Malone: Life in New Zealand

 Malone immigrated to New Zealand in January 1880.
 His older brother, Austin, had previously moved to New Zealand and was serving in the New Zealand Armed Constabulary.
 A month after his arrival, Malone joined his brother in service with the Armed Constabulary.
 Both brothers were based at Ōpunake, in the Taranaki region.
 Malone took part in the storming of the village of Parihaka on 5 November 1881.

 Malone left the Armed Constabulary after two years service and became involved in surfboats which unloaded cargo at Ōpunake.
 With his brother, who had left the Armed Constabulary in November 1880, he eventually bought a large block of bush country near Stratford and took up farming.
 Within a few years, his land had been converted into productive farmland.
 By this time, his mother and two sisters had also immigrated to New Zealand to join them in Stratford.
-He was also involved in the local militia, the Stratford Rifles.
+He was also involved in the local military, the Stratford Rifles.

 In 1886, Malone married Elinor Lucy (née Penn).
 The couple would eventually have five children, a daughter and four sons.
 As well as supporting his young family he found time to take an active role in the Stratford community.
 He was a member of the Hawera County Council as well as the Taranaki Hospital and Charitable Aid Board.
 From 1890, in addition to his farming, Malone also worked as a land agent.
 Later, he helped found the Stratford County Council and served as its first clerk and treasurer from 1891 to 1900.

 Malone took up the study of law, becoming a solicitor in 1894 and a barrister five years later.
 In 1903, the same year that he and his family moved to New Plymouth, he formed a partnership dealing mostly with land transactions with James McVeagh and William Anderson.
 The partners would open several law offices around the Taranaki region.

 On 18 June 1904, Malone suffered the loss of his wife Elinor in childbirth.
 Their baby son also died.
 The following year, Malone married Ida Katharine Withers, and would go on to have three more children.
 Ida had been a friend of Elinor's and had also tutored the Malone children.